 Sign-on bonus: 50,000 miles after you spend $3,000 in the first three months

-The sign-on bonus offered with the Venture Rewards card is great considering the low annual fee.
-Capital One also makes it super easy to zap travel-related charges from your card, rivaled only by Barclaycard in this department.
+Capital One’s Venture Rewards program takes the trophy for most consistently awesome rewards program — it has remained as easy to understand as it is to join for more than a decade running.
+If you’re new to travel rewards credit cards, this is an ideal way to get started.
+The sign-on bonus offered is great considering the low annual fee.
+Capital One also makes it super easy to zap travel-related charges from your card.
 You just log in and choose the charges you want to use your points to offset from the statement it has prepared for you — the weight falls right off your shoulders instantly.

 - No foreign transaction fees and easy transfer of miles to Capital One’s airline partners, meaning you optimize your points when buying future flights — in essence, this combines the perks of both airline-specific and bank-issued cards